BlackIkeEagle/blog.herecura.eu/content/blog/2020-06-16-openlitespeed-vs-apache-vs-nginx/index.md

 and if needed build custom images where needed - being, openlitespeed, apache, lshp.

+### Graph units

+- cpu will be measured in % cpu.
+Since there are 12 threads in this machine in theory 1200% would indicate all cpu's are at 100% usage.
+- memory will be measured in MB.

 ### phpinfo test

 We will modify the `index.php` file so it only has `phpinfo();`.